rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

             # rTorrent-PS only
             log.messages = ‹log file path› ≫ 0

-        Opens a log file that records all console messages.
-        Passing no argument closes an open file.
+        (Re-)opens a log file that contains the messages normally only visible on the main panel and via the ``l`` key.
+Each line is prefixed with the current date and time in ISO8601 format.
+If an empty path is passed, the file is closed.

         Example: